 Paid CDL Training

 Prior to February 7, 2022, you could’ve gotten your CDL without going to a truck driving school.
 If you had access to a truck to use for the skills / driving test, then your fees would’ve been minimal.
-Even then, however, we still strongly recommended the importance of going to CDL training.
+Even then, however, we still recommended the importance of going to CDL training.

 After February 7, 2022, if you’re looking to get a Class A or B license, or to get endorsements P, S, and H, you’ll need to complete the Entry-level Driver Training (ELDT) through a registered trainer.
 There is no way around this, because it’s a federally mandated program to increase road safety.